 Pride in Football raising awareness of LGBT fans inclusion

-Manchester event in June will mark growth of alliance and encourage further visibility
+#CALLITOUT event in Manchester on Saturday will mark growth of alliance and encourage further visibility

 By Jon Holmes - @jonboy79